 Medication management: Medication is usually used for the treatment of dementia because it has been known to help individuals more effectively manage their symptoms.
 Additionally, medication may be used to treat the symptoms of a co-occurring disorder or the presence of behavioral problems.
 All patients are seen daily by a psychiatrist in order to ensure the effectiveness of the medication and to make any changes that may be required.

-Group therapy: Our inpatient treatment programs are group-focused and a number of different groups are held each day.
+Group therapy: Our inpatient treatment is group-focused and a number of different groups are held each day.
 Some of the major topics covered in group sessions may include effective communication skills, conflict resolution, anger management, appropriate assertive behavior skills, and medication management.
 Those who have been diagnosed with dementia will most likely be placed on our progressive care unit and will receive additional groups and activities that are designed to assist in reality orientation.

 Family therapy: At Red River, we encourage family involvement as much as possible throughout the treatment process on each unit.
-We see each disorder as family disorder because these illnesses can have a negative impact on the lives of each patient’s family members.
+We see each disorder as a family disorder because these illnesses can have a negative impact on the lives of each patient’s family members.
 By keeping family members actively involved, we can help caregivers learn to be more supportive toward their loved ones and help make necessary changes at home that will lead to a successful recovery and help prevent the patient from needing to return to inpatient care.

 Individual therapy: Individual sessions occur on an as-needed basis for all units except our military unit where patients have a minimum of one individual therapy session each week.